How Stress Can Affect Skin

-“Generally, stress worsens whatever condition you already have,” Kazin says.
-This has been proven true, according to the American Academy of Dermatology (AAD), when it comes to chronic, inflammatory skin conditions including psoriasis, acne, and rosacea.
+“Generally, stress worsens whatever condition you already have,” Dr. Kazin says, listing chronic, inflammatory skin conditions including psoriasis and rosacea as examples.